mienaikoe/ziyu/Chapters/1-6-Chapter6.md

 "Mel, you aren't..."

 "Mad?
 No. I'm just frustrated at the situation now.
 Your presence has swayed the course of the senate.
 It's become difficult to negotiate for Heiko.
 A fidelant from Tintinal accused me of keeping it a secret so we could stockpile and profit on the chaos.
-Now they want Heiko to distribute enough food for all Throngia to subsist on for 90 tova."
+Now they want Heiko to distribute enough food for all Throngia to subsist on for 30 days."

-"But we only stockpile enough for 30 tova."
+"But we only stockpile enough for ourselves for 60 days."

 "I know.
-Heikoans would be the first to die if we did that.
-We will focus on rebuilding our grain reserves in the steppe.
-We've lost half to politics.
-We could afford to build more."
+But we must do this if we are to maintain our position in the senate.
+We will focus on rebuilding our grain reserves in the steppe."

+"And what if the obscura decides to disperse one day while we're stuck out there?
+We'll all be burned alive."

+"And we will have starved to death long before that if we don't."

-"You can't let them push us around like that!"
+You can't let them push us around like that!"

 "Lif...
 It's not that easy."